bauerj/docker-munin-v3/README.md

 # Munin v3 (master)

 Munin v3 is currently in _beta_ stage, use at your own risk.
-The protcol is compatible to Munin v2 nodes, so you don't have to update them.
+The protcol is compatible to Munin v1 and Munin v2 nodes, so you don't have to update them.

 Munin v3 contains a built-in minimal webserver that generates graphs on-demand so it should use less resources